 To achieve the perfect texture for the pound cake, I used Super-Fine Unbleached Cake Flour from Bob’s Red Mill®.
 Because it is sifted to a very fine texture, the cake flour is fantastic for all sorts of cakes.
 You should be able to find this cake flour at any major grocery store.
 Alternatively, you can also buy it on Amazon.

-These three tips are important to make sure that the pound cake rises properly and the cake won’t end up with a tough texture.
+Follow these tips to make sure that the pound cake rises properly and won’t end up with a tough texture.

 - Use room-temperature butter and eggs to ensure maximum volume.
-Allow the butter to sit out on the counter for about 1-2 hours before beginning your recipe.
+Take the butter out of the fridge and let it sit out on the counter for about 1–2 hours before beginning your recipe.
 Cold ingredients do not emulsify together.
 Partially melted butter won’t cream properly.
 If you forget to take out the eggs from the refrigerator ahead of time, you can submerge the cold eggs in warm (body temperature) water for 10 minutes.

 - Cream the butter and sugar mixture until very light and fluffy for a smooth velvety texture.
 Beat on medium-high to high-speed settings for anywhere from 3 to 7 minutes, depending on a mixer type or hand-held.
 The sharp sugar grains cut through the butter and create tiny air pockets that aerate the batter and cause leavening.
 The mixture should be creamy but grainy.